 In January 2015, President Obama proposed that two years of community college should be free for all students, made possible by a combination of state and federal funding.
 This act has not yet passed, but some states have already implemented legislation that achieves this goal.

 Minnesota, Oregon, and Tennessee already have scholarship programs in place for students who want to attend community college.
 If a student has completed the FAFSA, received a federal award, and still must pay tuition, these scholarship programs will step in to cover the cost.
 Minnesota offers full tuition scholarships to students whose family income is less than $90,000 annually and who are interested in obtaining degrees or certificates from one of 1,200 programs.
-Oregon waives tuition for residents.
+Oregon waives tuition for residents and provides them with a $1,000 grant.
 Tennessee provides full tuition scholarships at community colleges.

 Similarly, the state of Kentucky will also step in to cover any cost remaining after a student’s federal financial aid package has been applied.
 The Work Ready Kentucky Scholarship Program is open to Kentucky residents who have not yet earned a degree and have been accepted to an associate’s degree or certificate-granting program.
 This program was signed into law at the end of 2016.